ProteinsWebTeam/pfam-curation-docs/preparation.rst

   bash download_pfamseq.sh

-If downloading manually you will need to move to the seqlib directory and uncompress.
+If downloading manually you will need to move the files to the seqlib directory and uncompress.